 I experienced a lot of pain due to Endometriosis and I remember my doctor asking me if I ever missed school or work due to my pain.
 I would always just tough it out.
 There were many times I just wanted to stay home and curl up in a ball.

 Women often feel embarrassed when talking about their periods, but it shouldn't be taboo.
 It is a fact of life.

-Thanks to my job and social media, I do feel I have a platform to help spread awareness about Endometriosis, even if it is a small one.
+Thanks to my job and social media, I do feel I have a platform to help spread awareness about Endometriosis.

 Thanks to KSFY and Avera for helping spread awareness and letting me be a part of this story!